A list of tools, materials, behaviors, mindsets and methodologies not used in the EDS.

 Not caring about a project because it's not directly related to your major.
 How dare you!
 You should be ashamed to ever say this.
 If you can't discover opportunities and ways to use your brain on all types of challenges, you're not preparing yourself for the real world.
 The classroom is a fantastical, isolated, segregated environment, and nothing worth working on in the real world is ever so nicely and cleanly sliced into pristine work that requires knowledge in a singular narrow field of expertise.

 Being proud of getting away with doing nothing in a class.
 Again, how dare you!
 You are ruining the university by sharing your sense of pride about such things.
+The result will be that those who come after you will suffer the punishment devised in response to your actions.
+Think of others, for once in your life.

 Faking Poverty.
 Being "cheap" and constantly asking others to support you, pay for you, and give you free things while, in actuality, taking advantage of this kindness and secretly using the money others helped you "save" to take extravagant trips or live a charmed life.
 This is gross, sociopathic, and will lose you friends quickly.